-To figure your gross profit, subtract your installment sale basis from the selling price.
+To figure your gross profit, subtract your adjusted basis for installment sale purposes from the selling price.
 If the property you sold was your home, subtract from the gross profit any gain you can exclude.
-See Sale of your home, later, under Reporting Installment Income.
+See Sale of your home, later, under Reporting Installment Sale Income.